Energy

 Storage heaters are commonly used as part of an electric central heating system.
 They work by powering on during cheaper, off-peak periods, retaining the heat in clay or ceramic bricks and distributing warmth gradually during the day.

-Electric storage heaters, often used in rental accommodation, average €7.00 to run daily with an hourly cost of 0.88c, but typically draw power during off-peak hours, so in reality costs less.
+Electric storage heaters, often used in rental accommodation, typically cost between €6.00 and €7.00 to run daily, but typically draw power during off-peak hours, so with the right plan, such as a smart tariff, they could cost much less.

-Storage heaters are designed for time of use tariffs so if you need to boost up the heating during the day, they lose their cost-effectiveness.
+Storage heaters are designed for time of use tariffs, so if you need to boost up the heating during the day, they lose their cost-effectiveness.
 On balance, gas-fired heating works out cheaper.

 How do space heaters compare to central heating?

 Some electric heaters are very cost-effective - especially if they have a low wattage, but if you need to heat several rooms on a daily basis, costs would soon add up.
-For instance, an electric panel heater in four rooms for 8 hours per day could cost around €15 per day or up to €460 per month.
+For instance, an electric panel heater in four rooms for 8 hours per day could cost around €14 per day (around €425 per month).

-Ultimately, the actual cost of centrally heating your home depends on
+Ultimately, the actual cost of centrally heating your home depends on:

 • the size of your home